cicl-iscl/cicl-iscl.github.io/index.md

 their knowledge into practice, as well as learning and applying new methods to the task at hand.
-The comparison of the participating systems at the end of the shared task is also a valuable learning experience, both for the participating individuals and the whole field.
+The comparison of the participating systems at the end of the shared task is also a valuable learning experience, both for the participating individuals and for the whole field.

 This course takes its title literally.
 The students taking the course